javasuns/JavaFXServices/README.md

 ### Requirements

-More information on platform requirements you may check the [target platform](https://docs.gluonhq.com/#_platforms) section on Gluon webiste.
+More information on platform requirements you may check the [target platform](https://docs.gluonhq.com/#_platforms) section on Gluon website.